ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 }
 ~~~

 No additional reason codes will be given.
-The identifier may have been valid at a point in time but since redeemed and forgotten; or it may have never existed on this transparency service.
+The identifier may have been valid at a point in time but since redeemed and forgotten; or it may have never existed on this Transparency Service.

 ## Optional Endpoints